modware-org/docs/README.md

 We know it and we are ready for it!

-How change the technology?
+How will change the technology?
-How change the people and world?
+How will change the people and world?

 Nobody know's, so the best what we can do know, is prepare understndable and tested solutionm for decades.